pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

                 $./bin/runCalibration 0

         6. Move the checkerboard in different directions and change orientations, while the program captures different scenes.
-        7. Copy or move the generated calibration file to a Data/ folder named camCalib0.xml .
+        7. Copy or move the generated calibration file to a Data/ folder named camCalib0.xml for cam 0, camCalib1.xml for cam 1 and so on.

     Extrinsic Parameters